Yellow-bellied marmot

-The yellow-bellied marmot (Marmota flaviventris), also known as the rock chuck, is a large, stout-bodied ground squirrel in the marmot genus.
-It is one of fourteen species of marmots, and is native to mountainous regions of southwestern Canada and western United States, including the Rocky Mountains, Sierra Nevada, and Mount Rainier in the state of Washington, typically living above 6500 ft.
+The yellow-bellied marmot (Marmota flaviventer), also known as the rock chuck, is a large, stout-bodied ground squirrel in the marmot genus.
+It is one of fourteen species of marmots, and is native to mountainous and semi-arid regions of southwestern Canada and western United States, including the Rocky Mountains, Sierra Nevada, and the Great Basin, often (but not exclusively) living above 6500 ft.
 The fur is mainly brown, with a dark bushy tail, yellow chest and white patch between the eyes, and they weigh up to approximately 5 kg.
-They live in burrows in colonies of up to twenty individuals with a single dominant male.
+They are highly social creatures, living in burrows in colonies of up to twenty individuals.
 They are diurnal and feed on plant material, insects, and bird eggs.
 They hibernate for approximately eight months starting in September and lasting through the winter.
+They have an average lifespan of 15 years.

 Description

 Yellow-bellied marmots usually weigh from 1.6-5.2 kg when fully grown, though males typically weigh more than females.
 The weight fluctuates quite drastically through the year, with the least measured in early spring and the most measured in early autumn.
 Adult males typically weigh between 3-5 kg and adult females typically weigh between 1.6-4 kg.
 They measure from 47-68 cm in length, have a short tail measuring 13-21 cm with buffy, reddish and black hairs and hindfoot measuring 7-9 cm.

 They have a rather frosty appearance with some of the guard hairs having pale tips with dark bands.
 The yellow-bellied marmot has a broad and flat skull, dark head, and a dark nose with a white furry patch.
 The pelage comprises coarse, long outer hairs and woolly, shorter underfurs.
 They have a brown coat, a white patch of fur on the snout in front of the eyes.
 Due to the bright yellow fur on their belly, sides of the neck, and throat, they get their scientific and common names.
 Their ears are small and round, measuring 1.8-2.2 cm in length, having a short white muzzle.
 Their back is reddish-brown in color with grizzled black and light-grey tan.
 Their feet are yellowish to dark brown to in color.
 They gain additional fat reserves in the autumn, in preparation for hibernation.

+Marmots have an average lifespan of 15 years, which is relatively high given their body size.
+This is a common occurrence with hibernators, as hibernation has been shown to slow the process of epigenetic ageing.